-For example, in 2020 chef Tushar wasn’t able to open his restaurant, but he was still able to grow his business in a commissary.
+In 2020 chef Tushar wasn’t able to open his restaurant, but he was still able to grow his business in a commissary.

 After two years of navigating pandemic updates, and ongoing restrictions, his dream of opening a restaurant has grown to include a ghost kitchen, catering business, consultation company, and a provincially recognized CPG (consumer packaged goods) brand.
-You can read more about his story here.

 Commissary kitchens come with several, notable benefits for a variety of food businesses, like access to restaurant equipment and reduced upfront costs.
 They can also bring the added advantages of a community with shared resources and information.
 Whether this is your first time joining a commissary or you’re signing up for a new contract, we’ve created this guide on what you can expect from a commissary kitchen.